Dino (marque)

-Dino (/it/) was a marque best known for mid-engined, rear-drive sports cars produced by Ferrari from 1957 to 1976.
-The marque came into existence in late 1956 with a front-engined Formula Two racer powered by a brand new Dino V6 engine.
+Dino (/it/), named after Alfredo "Dino" Ferrari (1932-1956) who died a young age but had championed V6 engines at Ferrari, was first used as name for Ferrari race cars with engines smaller than 12 cylinders.
+The type came into existence in late 1956 with a front-engined Formula Two racer powered by a Dino V6 engine, and also was used in front-engine open sportscar racers.
+In 1961, Ferrari adopted the mid-engined, rear-drive layout, putting the V6 behind the driver in both the new 1.5 Liter 156 F1 Formula One as well as in the Ferrari SP series of sportscar racers.

+In 1965, Ferrari started to develop two kinds of mid-engine V6 Dino sports cars: one was intended mainly for customers racing in the 2.0 Liter Group 4 Sportscar category that required at least 50 to be built, but too few Dino 206S were made, thus they had to enter as Group 6 Prototype.
+The other was a road going GT car which used Dino as a brand.
+To have hundreds of Dino V6 engines built in order to achieve homologation in Formula Two of the time, FIAT built the road car engines, and used it also in Fiat cars, and later in the Lancia Stratos.

 The name Dino was used for some models with engines smaller than 12 cylinders, it was an attempt by the company to offer a relatively low-cost sports car.
-The Ferrari name remained reserved for its premium V12 and flat-12 models until 1976, when "Dino" was retired in favour of full Ferrari branding.
+The Ferrari name remained reserved for its premium V12 and flat-12 models until 1976, when "Dino" was retired in favour of full Ferrari branding for the new mid engine V8 GT.

 History

 The name Dino honors Ferrari founder Enzo Ferrari's late son, Alfredo "Dino" Ferrari, credited with designing the V6 engine used in the car.
 Along with engineer Vittorio Jano, Alfredo persuaded his father to produce a line of racing cars in the 1950s with V6 and V8 engines.
 The Dino script that adorns the badge and cylinder head covers was based on Alfredo's own signature.
 The Dino models used Ferrari naming convention of displacement and cylinder count with two digits for the size of the engine in decilitres and the third digit to represent the number of cylinders, i.e. 246 being a 2.4-litre, 6-cylinder and 308 being a 3.0-litre, 8-cylinder.